 If our heart is sincere in seeking Him — He will then give us the extra measure of grace we need, so that we will have no lack!

-My friend/sister, Sue in Aqaba, recently saw this principle demonstrated personally!
+My friend/sister, Sue, recently saw this principle demonstrated personally!
+She hosted a dinner, but did not have enough food (so she thought), for the many unexpected ones who showed up.
+But Yah multiplied her little offering, and the food seemed to never disappear, and there was NO lack.
 Her story is a modern illustration of the abundant lovingkindness of Yahuwah Elohim, the Mighty One of Israel!

-Let us be expectant of His mercy and His provision — and let us never forget His infinite goodness!
+Let us be expectant of His mercy and His provision — and let us never forget His infinite, and very present, goodness!

 - God’s multiplier effect – Sue’s story